teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 React implements several component templates:

 - `react-component` a bsaic React UI component.
-- `react-hook` a basic React Hook component.
-- `react-extension` boilerplate for customizing configuration.
+- `react-env` boilerplate for customizing configuration.

 Use any of these templates with the `bit create` command: